Louis Welden Hawkins: Style

 After his education at the Académie Julian, Hawkins chose the path of Symbolism.
 Symbolism began as an artistic movement that developed from Romanticism in France in the second half of the 19th century, taking its themes of decadence, dandyism and mysticism.
 Symbolism was a reaction to Impressionism.
 Symbolist painting emphasized fantasy and imagination in their depiction of objects.
 Symbolist artists often used metaphors and symbols to suggest a subject and favored mystical themes.

+His painting is characterized by a pensive gravity reminiscent of, and influenced by, the pre-Raphaelites.
 Hawkins became famous because of his fine and dreamy female portraits.

+Personal life

+He married Raffaela Zeppa on 6 August 1896.
+The couple had a daughter, Jacqueline Hawkins, born 1 June 1892.